gpm22/ossu-projects/Shortest Paths Revisited, NP-Complete Problems and What To Do About Them/problems-unit-21.md

 Both solvers generated the correct result for the test cases, which shows that this approach really works.

-In order to test the performance of this approach we verify how they work for under a minute and under an hour for graphs with random edges, which are harder to solve than the ones used in problem 14.
-For comparing how solvers work with different types of graphs, we test performance for under a minute to Cartesian graphs, which the vertices represents points and the edges are the distance between points.
+In order to test the performance of this approach and how solvers work with different types of graphs, we verify how many vertices they can process under a minute with Cartesian and random edge value graphs (REVG), and how many they can process under an hour with graphs with random edges.
+Cartesian graphs have vertices representing points and the edges are the distance between points.

-###### Random Edge Value Graphs

 To verify the reliability under a minute, I have run 20 times for each situation.
 In the case for under an hour, was 3 times for each, as it is a really time consuming activity.
 For all results, adding one more vertex make the algorithm runs for more than a minute or an hour.